-As part of our focus on growing the capability of our people, AITSL will implement a program of leadership coaching throughout 2022-23, which will strengthen core skills and build on the capabilities across the company.
-AITSL will continue to enhance its people-focused, positive work culture through living our values of being Up for the Challenge, Working Together, Being Respectful and Embracing Change.
-Our commitment to our newly endorsed Innovate Reconciliation Action Plan and to the principles of diversity and inclusion will ensure our workplace is representative of the communities within which Australian teachers and students live.
+AITSL will continue to enhance its people-focused, positive work culture through living its values of being Up for the Challenge, Working Together, Being Respectful and Embracing Change.
+Our commitment to our newly endorsed Innovate Reconciliation Action Plan and to the principles of diversity and inclusion will seek to ensure our workplace is representative of the communities within which Australian teachers and students live.

-Over the next 4 years, our focus will be on shaping, influencing, enhancing, esteeming, and supporting expertise across the profession, and AITSL will continue to engage with stakeholders across all aspects of the education landscape.
-We have successfully transitioned to a blended working model for our business-as-usual activities and continue to successfully deliver stakeholder-focused events through a blended model.
-As the pandemic continues, AITSL will continue to operate flexibly to ensure continued consultation with stakeholders and delivery of the Work Plan.
+Our focus is on shaping, influencing, enhancing, esteeming, and supporting expertise across the profession, and AITSL will continue to engage with stakeholders across all aspects of the education landscape.
+AITSL has successfully transitioned to a blended working model for our business-as-usual activities and continues to successfully deliver stakeholder-focused events through a blended model..

-Through AITSL's highly skilled people, supported by efficient and effective systems, AITSL will be well positioned to deliver high levels of support to teachers and school leaders in a rapidly changing world.
+Through AITSL's highly skilled people, supported by efficient and effective systems, AITSL is well positioned to deliver high levels of support to teachers and school leaders in a rapidly changing world.